jeffstride/idp/book_source/final-project/handouts/organize.md

 * How to sort values to make it more visually appealing
 * Use a TimeSeries - Average by some timeframe
 * How to layer more information into a single plot
-* How to use different types of plots:
+* How to use different types of plots along with impressive versions of each:
     * Bar Charts
     * Pie Charts
     * Box Plots